 The agreements have no incremental payments that are triggered by, or result from, change of control, severance, termination or constructive dismissal.
-Effective October 26, 2020 Peter Van Zoost resigned as CFO.
+Effective October 28, 2020, Peter Van Zoost resigned as CFO and was engaged as the Controller via Medeci Services Limited, under the exact same terms, conditions and compensation as under the previous Chief Financial Officer Agreement.